Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Existence implies properness and geodesic stability

 We prove by contradiction method.
 We assume there exists a cscK cone metric $\vphi$.
 We choose a non-increasing sequence $\vphi_i=\vphi(t_i)$ along the geodesic ray with $t_i\rightarrow \infty$.

-Then following Step 2 above, we construct a geodesic ray $e(s)$ such that the log $K$-energy is non-increasing along it.
+Then following the construction above, we construct a geodesic ray $e(s)$ such that the log $K$-energy is non-increasing along it.
 Since $e(0)=\vphi$ is a cscK cone metric, $e(s)$ are all log $K$-energy minimiser.
 According to regularity \thmref{Regularity}, $e(s)$ are all cscK cone metrics.
 They all equal to $\vphi$ by uniqueness \thmref{Uniqueness}.

 Then contradiction comes from the triangle inequality of the distance comparison.
 For large $s$,

 \end{proof}